The Tony Bramall Charitable Trust

 Key Takeaways for Grant Writers

-• Strong Yorkshire preference: This trust has an explicit preference for northern England, particularly Yorkshire - local organizations should emphasize their geographic connection
+• Strong Yorkshire preference: This trust has an explicit preference for northern England, particularly Yorkshire - local organisations should emphasise their geographic connection

 • Children's health is key: The trust places particular emphasis on children's medical and health needs - highlight this in applications where relevant

-• Keep it concise: Maximum 3 sides of A4 - be clear, focused, and impactful in a limited space
+• Keep it concise: Maximum 3 sides of A4 (according to TSL Kirklees) - be clear, focused, and impactful in a limited space

-• Rolling timeline works in your favor: No fixed deadlines mean you can apply when your project is ready, but factor in quarterly meetings for decision timing
+• Rolling timeline works in your favour: No fixed deadlines mean you can apply when your project is ready

-• Local connection to Harrogate/Yorkshire: The trust is based in Harrogate and connected to local business interests - Yorkshire organizations may have an advantage
+• Local connection to Harrogate/Yorkshire: The trust is based in Harrogate and connected to local business interests - Yorkshire organisations may have an advantage

 Similar Funders